bbiswas1989/scHD4E/README.md

 Package devtools are required to install many dependent package.

-Some package installation code are given below:
+Some package installation codes are given below:

 Install BiocManager: